Juniper/contrail-windows-docs/doc/Quick_start/deployment.md

 1. Run `Invoke-DiagnosticCheck.ps1` script from [tools repository](https://github.com/Juniper/contrail-windows-tools).
     If deployment went correctly, all checks should pass.

-    **Note**: to quickly have the ability to run this script on your Windows machine, you can
+    **Note**: to quickly have the ability to run this script on your Windows machine, you can use the following snippet:

-    1. download git `choco install git` (it will be downloaded to `C:/Program Files/Git`)
-    1. clone the repository `git clone https://github.com/Juniper/contrail-windows-tools`,
+        [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
+        Invoke-WebRequest -UseBasicParsing  https://github.com/Juniper/contrail-windows-tools/archive/master.zip -OutFile master.zip
+        Expand-Archive .\master.zip
+        cd .\contrail-windows-tools-master\

-    1. move into the directory, read the README on how to configure the diagnostic script (the script is safe to run, so don't worry about misconfiguration), and run it.
+    Consult the README on how to configure the diagnostic script (it's safe to run, so don't worry about misconfiguration), and run it.

 1. Refer to [usage documentation](./usage.md) to learn how to create networks and containers.
 1. You can run manual connection dev tests.
 Refer to [this document](./connection_scenarios.md).